pretix/pretix-docs/docs/guides/widget.md

 <pretix-widget event="https://pretix.eu/demo/democon/" items="562195,562202"></pretix-widget>
 ```

-#### Offering only certain categories products through the widget
+#### Offering only certain categories of products through the widget

-You can also filter for categories.
+You can filter the products you offer through the widget by category.
 In order to find a category's ID, navigate to :navpath:Your event → :fa3-ticket: Products → Categories:.
 Edit the category in question.
 The number before the last slash in the URL is the category ID.